Press the bell!

 National Gallery Singapore

-Law of the Land: Highlights of Singapore’s Constitutional Documents explores the history and development of Singapore’s constitution from Singapore’s founding as a British settlement in 1819 to a sovereign republic in 1965.
-Organised by the National Archives and National Library Board, the exhibition features rare constitutional documents from their collections.
-The documents capture key moments in Singapore’s constitutional history and also throw light on milestones in our island-nation’s history.
+Law of the Land: Highlights of Singapore’s Constitutional Documents explores the history of Singapore’s constitution from Singapore’s founding as a British settlement in 1819 to independence in 1965.
+Organised by the National Archives of Singapore and National Library Board, the exhibition features rare documents that capture key moments in Singapore’s constitutional history.

 Join our weekly curator-led Insights Tours on Friday evenings and docent-led Highlights Tours on weekend afternoons.
 All tours are free and conducted in English.